CiscoDevNet/MUD-Manager/README.md

 Alternatively it can be downloaded with git, and the follow the instructions in its README.

         git clone https://github.com/mongodb/mongo.git

+The MongoDB service should be started automatically when the system boots.
+If you see an indication that the MUD Manager cannot reach the MongoDB server, you can try

+        sudo service mongodb start

 ### Mongo C driver
 The Mongo C driver is needed for the MUD manager to communicate with MongoDB.
 Download from https://github.com/mongodb/mongo-c-driver/releases.
 We suggest using version 1.7.0